grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/RBAC.md

 # RBAC Rules for the Kubernetes Monitoring Helm Chart

 Several components have specialized RBAC rules to perform their work.
-This document will list the components, and their RBAC definitions.
+This document will list the components and their RBAC definitions.

 ## Grafana Agent

 ```yaml
 - apiGroups:
     - ''